lurenzsgp/lottery/README.md

 # Lottery

-Many and different implementatation an nba Lottery simulation
+Many and different implementatation of an nba Lottery simulation

 ## Inquirer

-This implementation has no graphics implementation and will be based on [inquirer](https://www.npmjs.com/package/inquirer)
+This implementation use [inquirer](https://www.npmjs.com/package/inquirer) as base UI.